Animal Feed & Pet Food

 There is no product registration in Pennsylvania but we may require an applicant or licensee to provide labels for products to be distributed in the state.

 In order to apply for a license to manufacture animal feed or pet food, or to be the guarantor of such products, complete the Application for Commercial Feed License.
 Please read instructions completely and print type legibly.
 Instructions are on back of the hardcopy, or are included with the online version.

-You may apply for a license online and pay with a credit card (look under "Feed Manufactures").
+You may apply for a license online and pay with a credit card, select "Apply for New License" on the left hand navigation (look under "Feed Manufactures").